ShaunCurtis/Blazor.ExploreRendering/readme.md

 This is Blazor, but not as we pre Net8 developers knew it.

-Everything is either unfinished or unpolished and contain some personal views on some of the things I've discovered.
+Everything is either unfinished or unpolished and contains some personal views on some of the wrinkles I've found.

 Articles so Far: